jwarz/data-scientists-tools/case_study_exploratory_data_analysis_in_r/readme.md

 **Steps**

-The `by_year_country` dataset you created in the last exercise is available in your workspace.

 1. Create a filtered version of `by_year_country` called `filtered_4_countries` with just the countries listed in the editor (you may find the `%in%` operator useful here).